steveicarus/archery-timer/README.md

 so that it handles line timing.

 The aspects of
-a shooting cycle are the callup (archers to the line), the "end" (this shooting time), and "clear" (shooting is done).
+a shooting cycle are the callup (archers to the line), the "end" (the shooting time), and "clear" (shooting is done).
 When there is only one line shooting, the order of events is:

 * Callup (2 whistles) - The archers are called to the line.
+The callup timer starts counting.

 * Line's Hot (1 whistle) - The archers are clear to shoot.
 They have until the end timer runs out to shoot the arrows of the end.